0x416c616e/AdiaScript/README.md

 click is for left click, rightclick is for right clicking. wait means how long to wait in milliseconds.
 The arguments provided to click or rightclick are the x, y coordinates of where you want to click or move the mouse.
 To find the x, y location of something, click the "get coords" button.

 To run a script, click run macro.
 If you want to quit a script before it's done running, click halt macro.
 It's good to put at least one long wait line in your script so that you have the ability to move the move and halt the script if you want to.

+Note: the above code example only shows the old features.
+There are many more advanced features now.

+# New Features

+This documentation will have to be updated at some point.

+# Unfinished features

+If you click on a button and it does nothing, that's because it isn't finished yet.